michaeleisel/ZippyJSON/README.md

 ## Usage

-Because it is drop-in, simply add the library to your project and replace `JSONDecoder` with `ZippyJSONDecoder` anywhere you want to use it.
-The library is feature-complete, so it will support any use cases you have.
+Just replace `JSONDecoder` with `ZippyJSONDecoder` wherever you want to use it (and add the import).
+So instead of `let decoder = JSONDecoder()`, do `let decoder = ZippyJSONDecoder()`, and everything will just work.
+This is because ZippyJSONDecoder has the exact same API as JSONDecoder (i.e. it's drop-in).
+Also, don't forget to add `import ZippyJSON` in files where you use it.

 ## Why is it so much faster?